ComputeCanada/magic_castle/docs/README.md

 9. `gpus`: number of graphical processor on the node - [`Gres=gpu:<gpus>` in slurm.conf](https://slurm.schedmd.com/slurm.conf.html#OPT_Gres_1)
 10. `gpu_type`: type of graphical processor on the node - [`Gres=gpu:<gpu_type>:<gpus>` in slurm.conf](https://slurm.schedmd.com/slurm.conf.html#OPT_Gres_1)

-For some cloud providers, it possible to define additional attributes.
+For some cloud providers, it is possible to define additional attributes.
 The following sections present the available attributes per provider.

 ##### AWS